Daniel-J-S/seir-flex-426/src/course-materials/second-language/week-23/day-3/lecture-materials/uploading-images-to-amazon-s3.md

 Have I scared you?
 Good…

 Let's check out the [**Boto3 docs**](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html) to see all the options we have for configuring our AWS credentials in our app.
 You'll see that there are TONS.

-We'll be using this method: [**Environment Variables with specific names**](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#environment-variables).
+We'll use this method: [**Environment Variables with specific names**](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#environment-variables).

 <br>
 <br>